RC Qualifying Exam Guidelines

 Rhetorical Theory (pick 6)

 Aristotle.
-On Rhetoric: A Theory of Civil Discourse.
+On Rhetoric: A Theory of Civic Discourse.
 Trans.
 George Kennedy.
 Oxford UP, 1991.
+Additional copies can be requested through OhioLINK.

 Bizzell, Patricia, and Bruce Herzberg.
 The Rhetorical Tradition: Readings from Classical Times to the Present.
 Bedford, 1990. (selections)